-Strongly Disagree 1 Disagree 2 Agree 3 Strongly Agree 4

-3. c) Are there structures for civil

-society evaluation and feedback on

-the performance of urban management

-that are democratic?

-on of margina lized groups

-4. a) Do the structures allow and

-promote the participation of a diverse

-group of women?

-4. b) Do the structures allow and

-promote the participation of young

-men and women, aged between 15 and

-24?

-4. c) Do the structures allow and

-promote the participation of elderly

-men and women?

-4. d) Do the structures allow and

-promote the participation of groups of

-low income women and men?

-4. e) Do the structures allow and

-promote the participation of women

-and men with disabilities?

-4. f) Do the structures allow and

-promote the participation of children

-under 15 years of age?

-4. g) Do the structures allow and

-promote the participation of other

-marginalized groups?
-Including but not

-limited to: ethnic, religious, racial, sexual

-and gender identity minorities.
+1. Strongly Disagree 2.
+Disagree 3.
+Agree 4.
+Strongly Agree Evaluation and feedback o on the perform nance of urbar n managemen t 3. a) Are there structures for civil society evaluation and feedback on the performance of urban management, that are direct?
+3. b) Are there structures for civil society evaluation and feedback on the performance of urban management, that are regular?
+3. c) Are there structures for civil society evaluation and feedback on the performance of urban management that are democratic?
+Participati on of margina lized groups 4. a) Do the structures allow and promote the participation of a diverse group of women?
+4. b) Do the structures allow and promote the participation of young men and women, aged between 15 and 24?
+4. c) Do the structures allow and promote the participation of elderly men and women?
+4. d) Do the structures allow and promote the participation of groups of low income women and men?
+4. e) Do the structures allow and promote the participation of women and men with disabilities?
+4. f) Do the structures allow and promote the participation of children under 15 years of age?
+4. g) Do the structures allow and promote the participation of other marginalized groups?
+Including but not limited to: ethnic, religious, racial, sexual and gender identity minorities.